10 min read

 On iPhone, alarm volume is controlled from Settings -> Sounds & Haptics -> Ringtone and Alerts.
 Apple says the built-in Clock alarm should still sound in Silent Mode and Do Not Disturb, but volume and sound choice still matter.

 Apple's alarm guide is here: Set an alarm in Clock on iPhone.
-If your alarm is showing on screen but making no sound, also read iPhone silent alarm?
-What to check.
+If your alarm is showing on screen but making no sound, read iPhone alarm goes off silently?
+6 fixes.

 The fix is distance plus a task